Stay informed about the ways we’re working for a healthier community.

 When patients are approved and enrolled in the program, they will receive a Project Access card that should be taken to every appointment.
 This is not an insurance card, credit card or financial assistance card.
 It simply proves that the patient is enrolled in Project Access.

 Since Project Access coordinates care for patients, all appointments need to be approved by one of our care coordinators.
-If appointments are not approved, patients may need to pay for the services that they received.
+If appointments are not approved, patients may be responsible to pay for the services that they received.

 Patients are enrolled in Project Access for six months.